 Technology connects people.
 Its influence permeates every aspect of human civilization.
 There can be no life as we know without computers, hardware, software and all the encompassing technology.
 This sector has shown tremendous growth in the last few decades and experts still view it as an emerging field influencing the way businesses are run.
 Due to the volatile nature of the sector, accessing capital and finding and retaining the right personnel are more challenging than ever.
-The ever increasing complexity of products, escalating manufacturing costs and the continuing trend of convergence are some of the factors that demand alternative ways in evaluating businesses competitiveness.
+The ever-increasing complexity of products, escalating manufacturing costs and the continuing trend of convergence are some of the factors that demand alternative ways in evaluating businesses competitiveness.

+While the market is becoming increasingly saturated and mobile penetration rate is high, penetration statistics do not reflect the exact number of people with mobile phones.
+Due to the multi-SIM ownership, penetration rates are thought to reflect a certain number of registered, rather than active, users.
+In the meantime, rural areas that have relatively low penetration provide room for further improvement and promise good growth potential.
 Compared to other emerging and developed markets, Egypt’s telecom spending to GDP ratio is relatively high.
 Pricing is a key driver for the uptake of mobile services and the pressure due to price competition has resulted in the dilution of average revenue per user (ARPU).
 Nevertheless, quality of service has increasingly emerged as the major competitive differentiator amongst Egyptian operators and has become a key consideration for subscribers.

 We at Crowe Dr A. M. Hegazy & Co. provide for our clients all types of audit, and consulting services to help companies operating in this sector achieve efficiency and effectiveness in its operations.